 Most schools have a department of disability support services.
 It is up to the student to contact them and request any needed accommodations.
 Once the department provides approval, the student must give this information to individual professors to obtain the accommodations in each course.

-TCC can help guide students through this process and provide documentation needed to justify accommodations.
+Contact TCC to find out how we can help guide students through the process of seeking accommodations.